 Nagatoro herself gets most of the focus of the artwork.
-There’s all the faces of course.
-I think she’s the only character that does the wavy arm thing.
+There are all the faces of course.
+After two seasons she’s not the only character that does the wavy arm thing, but she does it the most.
 Again, that’s something that’s not unique to this anime, but it pulls it out at such perfect times and in such effective little ways that everyone associates it with this show now.
+She became a weird cucumber thing occasionally in S2 also, which was weird but still fun.
 I love it.
 I love so many parts about Nagatoro.
-She’s only a first-year in high school, so there’s only so much I can feel about her.
+She’s only a first-year, second by the end of the second season in high school, so there’s only so much I can feel about her.
 But I know that if I was her age, I’d be in love with her instantly.
 All those exuberant and honest faces she makes, the sinister but emotive eyes, the harsh grin hiding her blossoming feelings for Hachiouji, all of it makes for quite a visual character.
 It fits her perfectly.

 The half-forehead of bangs on Nagatoro probably has a purpose.
 No one can watch this show and not think of Teasing Master Takagi-san, where Takagi herself is well known for her expansive forehead (I remember someone once saying “You could land an airplane on that forehead”).
 More on that comparison later.
 Knowing Nanashi, the author of Nagatoro, I can imagine him incorporating a reference like this into this work.
 So on top of it making her hairstyle kind of unique, Nagatoro’s appearance probably pays a little homage to Takagi-san.

 Speaking of the author: I know, he used to draw erodoujinshi.
 I’m glad he forayed into cleaner waters with Nagatoro.
 But I can’t help but think his experience in that area actually contributed positively to this show.
 Apart from the more erotic elements in this show—which, though limited, are impossible to ignore—I imagine lots of little parts of the artwork got attention that perhaps someone without such art experience might overlook.
 It’s a little difficult to point at anything in particular that makes me think this, but I got this feeling a lot during the show.
 Perhaps a good example is how the clothes sit on the characters.
-Imagine, an eromanga author would be highly aware of something like this, whereas a Kouhei Horikoshi (MHA manga) might not put as much detail into such a thing.
+Imagine, an eromanga author would be highly aware of something like this, whereas a Kouhei Horikoshi (MHA mangaka; not picking on him by any means, his artwork is great, just as obvious example that many of you will know) might not put as much detail into such a thing.
 Perhaps it’s better to say maybe this author notices different kinds of details in his drawings, and possibly that’s because of his previous kinds of works.

 Everything about this show’s artwork is lively from start to finish.
 I smiled just watching this show, and do so again remembering it as I see the various pictures scattered about this review.
 I love the lively expressions.
 I love the lively animation that doesn’t bear any resemblance to normal human physical motion.
 I love the lively colors.
+I love the warm coloring we see occasionally when Nagatoro gets a little sweet on Senpai.
 It all supports the liveliness of the show.
 So even if the artwork isn’t the driving force behind this show, it does a perfect job supporting the show as a whole.
 I can’t imagine it looking any different and being any better than it is.
 It’s great, and I really enjoyed this show visually.
 No, it’s not because of the art club president….

-There isn’t much of a story.
-But there’s lots of little story elements that do a great job making this show really fun and sometimes really heartfelt.
+This show is almost completely character driven, so there isn’t much of a story.
+But there are lots of little story elements that do a great job making this show really fun and sometimes really heartfelt.

 One thing that I can’t figure out in this story is the significance of why Hachiouji only draws objects.
 The writers don’t explain this.
 I like that they don’t explain it actually, as it contributes to Senpai’s character more that way, but it still bugs me that I can’t figure out why the author made him like this.
 I seriously doubt there’s some great artistic reason for this.
 Nothing else in this show is that way, so I don’t expect this is either.
 But it’s obviously unusual, and therefore obviously there’s some reason behind it.
 It’s a small thing, but in a show full of little details that are put on display before us, this one is as inexplicable as it is overt.
 Especially when it’s contrasted with the president’s art (ahem).
 When I saw the president’s art for the first time, it set off all kinds of alarms in my head.
 No, not…no. I mean in comparison to what Hachiouji draws.
 There’s something deeper in all of this than I can readily see.
 I think once I understand it that it will shed additional light on these characters, and probably in a very good way.